launchql/launchql/packages/pgsql-test/README.md

 });
 ```

+*Note: While compatible with Sqitch syntax, LaunchQL uses its own high-performance TypeScript-based deploy engine that we encourage using for sqitch-based projects*

+You can seed your test database using a Sqitch project but with significantly improved performance by leveraging LaunchQL's TypeScript deployment engine, leveraging a `launchql.plan` file.

 This works out of the box because `pgsql-test` uses the high-speed `deployFast()` function by default, applying any compiled LaunchQL schema located in the current working directory (`process.cwd()`).

 If you want to specify a custom path to your LaunchQL module, use `seed.launchql()` explicitly:

 ```ts
 import path from 'path';